-The NBC participated in a NACWA sponsored three year international mercury loading study of treatment plants that have implemented mercury amalgam discharge control programs.
+BMP standards.
+To date all dental facilities in the NBC districts have programs.
 From 2003 through July 2006 EMDA has collected influent, effluent, sludge and grit samples monthly at Field's Point using "Clean Sampling" techniques and the samples were analyzed by both the Hampton Roads Sanitation District in Virginia and NBC laboratories.
 The comparison of these results helped the laboratory achieve low level mercury "clean analysis" of <1.0 ppt.
 To date the laboratory detection limit for mercury is 2.0 ppt the lowest levels achievable in the state of Rhode Island.
 The NBC mercury reduction project has been very successful at reducing mercury loading.
-Since the inception of the BMP program mercury influent loadings to the NBC wastewater treatment facilities were reduced by 56.8% at Field's Point and 30.0% at Bucklin Point.
+Since the inception of the BMP program mercury influent loadings to the NBC wastewater treatment facilities were reduced by 57.3% at Field's Point and 52.9% at Bucklin Point.